 - Taylor Spicer (Managing Director, Engineers & Scientists Acting Locally)

-- Designing Evidence-based, Ethical Science Communication Strategy
+- Designing and Evaluating Evidence-Based Science Communication Strategies

 - John Besley (Ellis N. Brandt Professor, Michigan State University) & Karen Peterman (Principal, Catalyst Consulting Group)